ProjetsPL/treehouse-theme/collections/_posts/es/2020-07-20-6-simples-trucos-para-que-sus-orquideas-se-vean-esplendidas.md

 toc: true
 promoted: false
 update_date: 2020-07-20
-title: 6 simples trucos para que sus orquídeas se vean espléndidas!
+title: 6 simple tricks to make your orchids look great!
-description: "Your beloved orchids don’t want to bloom? \U0001F33A Learn those 6 easy methods to make them look beautiful again. ➡️ Find out how to care for orchids!"
+description: "¿Tus amadas orquídeas no quieren florecer? \U0001F33A Aprende esos 6 fáciles métodos para hacerlas ver hermosas de nuevo. ➡️ ¡Descubre cómo cuidar de las orquídeas!"
 intro: Your orchid doesn't bloom properly, and it lost its previous charm?
 This type of plants requires special treatment.
 You need to adjust the method of taking care of orchids to their needs, in accordance with the type of the species.
 Those simple